Resources

 And if your insulation’s R-value is too low for your local climate?
 A lot of your energy dollars will escape right through the walls and ceiling.

 Why is this important?
 Lots of houses (especially older houses) are under-insulated.
-Remember, 90% of U.S. homes don’t have the insulation they need (2).
+Remember, 90% of U.S. homes don’t have enough insulation (2).
+And energy efficient building codes have only been around since the 2000s.

 When a house is under insulated, the R-value of the installed insulation isn’t high enough to provide an adequate thermal barrier.

-And depending on when your house was built, some areas may have never been insulated at all and might be missing garage insulation, basement insulation, crawl space insulation, or insulation for hidden attics.
+And depending on when your house was built, some areas may have never been insulated at all and might be missing:

 All this can make for some chilly winters and muggy summers.